scottsweb/wp-instagram-widget/readme.md

 ####1.4 (in progress)
 * Remove null framework support
 * Introduce class filters
-* Do not set a transient if no images are returned
+* Only set a transient if images are returned
+* Optional template part for complete output control

 ####1.3.1
 * Force lowercase usernames